nus-cs2113-AY2021S1/tp/docs/team/joelngyx.md

   - Justification: Necessary for the compartmentalization of data

 - **New Feature:** Implemented the NoteCommand component
   - What it does: This command is a type Command object.
-Entering an input containing the following formats: ``note add``, ``note delete``, ``note list`` will throw this command and process the instruction provided.
+Entering an input containing the following formats: `note add`, `note delete`, `note list` will throw this command and process the instruction provided.
   - Justification: Necessary to add/delete/list notes.
+  - Highlight: This feature required the use of logic, as well as interactions with various classes such as `TopicList`, `Ui`, `NoteList` and `Note`.
+Methods were added to the `Ui` class to allow for a more user-friendly way of providing inputs when it comes to creating/deleting/listing out `Note` objects in the specified `NoteList` object.

 - **New Feature:** Implemented the Note and NoteList components.
   - What it does: The NoteList components store Note objects, and contains methods that can modify the NoteList object.